-The cornerstone limitation of a proper quantitative assessment of the importance of the sectoral structure for aggregate outcomes is the lack of comprehensive sectoral productivity data for a large number of countries.2 A standard approach in the literature to circumvent the data limitations is to use disaggregated price and expenditure data across countries to infer sectoral productivity.
-From this literature, a well-known fact that has emerged is that the relative price of services rises with income per capita.3 The standard interpretation of the rising relative price of services with development is that cross-country differences in productivity are larger in manufacturing than in services, e.g.: Balassa-Samuelson, Kravis et al. (1983), Hsieh and Klenow (2007), Herrendorf and Valentinyi (2012).
+A well-known fact in the development literature is that the expenditure price of services relative to the price of GDP rises systematically with income per capita.1 The standard interpretation of the rising relative expenditure price of services with development is that cross-country differences in productivity are larger in manufacturing than in services, e.g.: Balassa-Samuelson, Kravis et al. (1983), Hsieh and Klenow (2007), Herrendorf and Valentinyi (2012).
+This sectoral characterization of productivity differences is important for at least two reasons.
+First, it identifies "problem sectors" in accounting for the large aggregate income differences across countries.
+Second, it indicates that the process of structural transformation can be helpful in mitigating aggregate productivity differences since this process involves the reallocation of factors towards the service sector as incomes grow.